Self-Admitted Technical Debt Detection Approaches: A Decade Systematic Review: Research Methodology

 \subsection{Search Protocol}

-Before beginning the SLR planning stage, it is necessary to conduct a pilot search on a database such as Scopus to observe if there are any SLRs with the same research theme.
-There is no need to conduct a new SLR if there are existing SLRs on the same topic \cite{popay2005developing}.
-In this systematic review of the literature, no results covering the topic of the capabilities of the NLP approach in identifying technical debt were discovered; therefore, the SLR can be conducted as new research.
+Before initiating the SLR planning stage, it is essential to conduct a pilot search in databases such as Scopus\footnote{\url{https://www.scopus.com}} to determine whether existing SLRs have already addressed the same research theme.
+If a relevant SLR is found, conducting a new one may not be necessary \citep{popay2005developing}.

+Our preliminary search revealed no existing SLRs encompassing the breadth of approaches for detecting SATD.
+Consequently, this SLR fills a critical gap in the literature and offers a timely contribution to the field.

 The SLR's search strategy consists of three stages: pilot search, primary search, and snowballing.
-In the pilot search, multiple search strings are used on online databases to determine the most effective one.
-The primary search uses the identified search string to find relevant literature in online source databases.
-The search concludes with a snowball search \cite{Wohlin2014GuidelinesEngineering}.
-The pilot and primary search utilized six online databases: Web of Science, Scopus, IEEE Xplore, ScienceDirect, ACM Digital Library, and Springer.
-These databases, as proved by previous software engineering SLRs \cite{mourao2020performance, abuhassan2021software, garces2021three, melo2022identification}, provide an excellent overview of the software engineering literature and are trustworthy enough to cover our scope of the literature.
-Moreover, we employed the “Advanced Search” feature in these databases to obtain full-text and metadata results.
+In the pilot search, multiple search strings are used in online databases to identify the most effective.
+The primary search uses the identified search string to retrieve relevant literature from online databases.
+The search concludes with a snowball search \citep{Wohlin2014GuidelinesEngineering}.
+The pilot and primary search utilized six online databases: Web of Science, Scopus, IEEE Xplore Digital Library, ScienceDirect, ACM Digital Library, and Springer.
+These databases, as demonstrated by previous software engineering SLRs \citep{mourao2020performance, abuhassan2021software, garces2021three, melo2022identification}, provide an excellent overview of the software engineering literature and are sufficiently comprehensive to cover our scope.
+Moreover, we employed the \enquote{Advanced Search} feature in these databases to obtain full-text and metadata results.

-The results of a pilot search using search string S1 were communicated to the second author by the first author.
-The second author selected 5\% articles at random to see if they were relevant.
-The second author proposed altering the search string to S2 because the search string S1 result was still too general.
-Similar to the first process, iteration is repeated until it is decided to utilize the final search string, namely search string S3.
+The first author communicated the results of a pilot search using the search string S1 to the second author.
+The second author randomly selected 10\% of the articles to check their relevance.
+Based on the results, the second author proposed modifying the search string to S2 because the results from S1 remained too general.
+Similar to the initial process, the iteration was repeated until it was decided to use the final search string, namely S3 (see Table~\ref{tab:tb_search_string}).